zaksadiq/web-framework/README.md

 - Tasteful design.
 - No frills but nice.
 - Prime ground for adaptation / a foundation to get started quickly.
-- Could be adapted well for a blog within the personal site.
+- Could be adapted well for a blog/journal within the personal site.
 ## Notes
 1. Markdown files must start with an h1 tag.
-2. The pages are not designed with SEO in mind - this would not be hard to adapt to.
+2. The pages are not designed with SEO in mind - this would not be hard to adapt for.
 ## Future Work / Extension
 1. Automatically use markdown file name if no h1 tag is provided.
 2. Adapt to use semantic tags, and improve SEO.
+Pull-requests welcome.